Shoaib Bashir: International career

 The visa delay of Bashir apparently became a talking point in the British Parliament and it sparked outrage in British media.
 The UK PM's Office insisted that it expected India to treat British citizens fairly after expressing its disappointment over not granting a visa to Bashir.
 A source in India’s Ministry of External Affairs (MEA) confirmed that Bashir had been granted a visa on his return to the United Kingdom.
 It was also later revealed that the reason his application got cleared much later than the other members of the England team was his Pakistani origin.

 On 1 February 2024, Bashir was included in the England team for his test debut in the second test match of the five match series against India in Visakhapatnam.
 On 25 February 2024, he claimed his maiden test 5-for, finishing the innings with 5/119 in only in his second test match appearance and it was also his maiden five-wicket haul in his first-class career.
 He also became the second youngest ever overseas spinner to claim a five-wicket haul in Indian soil behind South Africa's Paul Adams.

 In June 2024, Bashir was picked ahead of his Somerset teammate Jack Leach to play for England against the West Indies.
 In the first test, Bashir was run out without scoring and did not bowl a single ball.
 In the second test on 21 July 2024, he claimed his third test 5-for, in the second innings finishing with figures of 5/41.
 He became the youngest England spinner to take a five-wicket haul at home.

 Bashir was included in the England Lions squad to tour Australia in January 2025.

 He took his fiftieth test wicket during the first innings of England's test match against Zimbabwe in May 2025, becoming the youngest Englishman to reach the milestone.
 In the second innings he took 6/91 for his new best test figures, and was given the man-of-the-match award.

+Bashir suffered a broken finger playing for England in the third test of their test match series against India at Lords in July 2025.
+Despite the injury, he batted on the fourth day and bowled on the final day of the match, taking the match-winning final wicket, although was ruled out of the rest of the series.
+Despite not playing for the rest of the summer, Bashir was selected by England to tour Australia in 2025-26.
+He only returned to action at the start of the tour, and was not selected in the first three test matches as Australia built an unassailable 3-0 lead in the series, with no spinner selected in the first test match in Perth and Will Jacks favoured for the second and third matches.